-This study provides strong evidence on the economic benefits that airspace modernization and removal of airport capacity constraints could generate for consumers, businesses, trade, tourism and investment
+This study provides strong evidence on the economic benefits that airspace modernization and removal of airport capacity constraints could generate for consumers, businesses, trade, tourism and investment.

-Eurocontrol (2013)
+2 Eurocontrol (2013)

 IATA commissioned SEO Amsterdam Economics to independently quantify the economic benefits of European airspace modernization and European airport capacity enhancements.
+Benefits in terms of safety generated by the modernization of the European airspace are not the subject of the present study.

 The results provide evidence that if airspace is not modernized and airport capacity fails to keep up with aviation demand growth, significant potential benefits for the European airline industry and European economy will be foregone for consumers and businesses.